Dart-o-s/aos_fc/plan.md

 https://stackoverflow.com/questions/43928702/how-to-change-the-application-launcher-icon-on-flutter

 ## normal backlog
-    [] OPEN add boxes for short and long term memory
+    [w] OPEN add boxes for short and long term memory
         - delete moves behind "$ Deleted"
         - DONE 2025-03-28 02:12 << previous chapter - or beginning if there is none
         - DONE 2025-03-28 02:12 >> next chapter - or end if there is none
+        OPEN _undelete_ move current card to position 1 OPEN perma delete by removing from the list

+    [ ] OPEN put on "New Flash Card" a google translate widget

+    [_] OPEN script to copy the windows data file into Assets of the project.
+So it is in Git.
+        - and can be distributed together with the App
+        - the App should unpack the Asset to ~/Download

     [X] DONE 2025-03-28 15:26 after refactoring, creating a new Card does not directly move to it
         HINT: use await for Navigator.push() and put a setState() behind it.